an ounce of prevention

 cures and prevention

-Have you ever noticed that in America, there seems to be little inclination to prevent disease, and yet we’re all about fundraising to “find the cure”—often for chronic diseases that are considered “lifestyle diseases,” meaning that they can be prevented or reversed through our food and lifestyle choices.
+Have you ever noticed that in America, there seems to be little inclination to prevent disease, and yet we’re all about fundraising to “find the cure”often for chronic diseases?
+And most of these diseases are “lifestyle diseases,” meaning that they can be prevented or reversed through our food and lifestyle choices.

 We are, in general, deeply enamored of instant gratification (overnight shipping! immediate results!) and deeply averse to anything that takes steady commitment over a relatively long period of time.